The estimated reading time for this post is 4 minutes

 So, we had to get up early.
 We were tired of having to explain to the soldiers assigned to our hostel that we had to stay in the clinic overnight because of our fellow corpers who, like some night ago, could find themselves seriously injured in a 3 am stamped whose origin no one knows anything about.
 One of the victims said he woke up when one of the hostel dwellers, fleeing from the unknown, had hit his bunk and shouted, “Jesus”.
 He did not wait to ask what Jesus had done before leaping off his bed and joining the throng of scared men.

-I remember waking up around past 3 am that 10of21 and realizing we had less than hour to get ourselves ready for the day, I called out to Tainy to wake up and in her sleepy voice, she said, “Let’s still sleep jare.
+I remember waking up around past 3 am that 10of21 and realizing we had less than hour to get ourselves ready for the day.
+Calling out to Tainy to wake up and in her sleepy voice, she said, “Let’s still sleep jare.
 I did not sleep early and I am still tired.”

 It started with Gombe camp and as the morning became brighter and Nigeria woke up, more updates came in; Lagos camp shut down, Oyo camp shut down, Lagos camp shut down…

-Normally, the corp members are meant to be arranged according to their platoons but that morning, I was in platoon 10, with my platoon 3 tag on my neck and around me were others with their tags from platoon 6, 8 and so on.
-There was no order and even the soldiers had given up.
+Normally, the corp members are meant to be arranged according to their platoons.
+But that morning, there was no order and even the soldiers had given up.
+Home was calling.

 The camp coordinator was going on about how we are protected from plagues and diseases by the blood of Jesus.
-He was asking us to repeat some things after him which we were more than glad to repeat so long as we were getting closer to the main announcement.
+He was asking us to repeat some things after him.
+We were more than glad to repeat so long as we were getting closer to the main announcement.
 DaddySir, did you say, “Corpers wee?”, we are definitely, “waaah”, sir.

 The moment the state coordinator made the announcement, I did not hesitate to update my classmates, family, friends and well-wishers; “Abia camp shut down”.